What Do Dogs Like? 15 Things Your Pup Really Wants from You

 Zivica Kerkez/Shutterstock

-Dogs are love-sponges when it comes to physical affection, but there is one point where they draw the line: hugging.
-Being wrapped in a warm embrace actually makes them feel anxious, according to one (slightly controversial) study in Psychology Today.
-“While we may think it’s sweet and comforting, pets often feel trapped and scared during hugs, particularly when humans pull pets into their faces,” explains Erin Askeland, CBCC-KA, CPDT-KA, a pet behaviorist and training manager at Camp Bow Wow.
-That’s just one of 50 secrets pets want you to know.
+Dogs are love sponges when it comes to physical affection, but there is one point where they draw the line: hugging.
+A dog fact you probably don’t know is that being wrapped in a warm embrace can make them feel anxious.
+“While we may think it’s sweet and comforting, pets often feel trapped and scared during hugs, particularly when humans pull pets into their faces,” explains Erin Askeland, a certified animal health and behavior expert, a certified professional dog trainer and the senior manager of program development at Camp Bow Wow.

 dog